Renters’ Rights Act 2025: What landlords must do now section 21 has been abolished

 Ground 1A: sale of property

 Mandatory.
-Two months’ notice.
+Four months’ notice.

 A landlord intending to sell the property can seek possession.
 The court must grant possession if satisfied the sale is genuine.
 Critics have warned this could become a “backdoor” no-fault route, and enforcement against misuse will be important.

-Ground 8 (amended): repeated rent arrears
+Ground 8 (amended): serious rent arrears

 Mandatory.
 Four weeks’ notice.